Adapting E-Discovery Protocols to Virtual Meetings, Video Conferencing, and Video Chats in Commercial Litigation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine the evidentiary and discovery issues arising from the pervasive use of video conference platforms.
+This CLE course will examine the evidentiary and discovery issues arising from the pervasive use of video conference platforms.
 Counsel must understand what data is being created, the cost of storing it, how that data should be managed, retention policies, and potential legal obligations.

 - Overview of platforms